 Brigham Health’s Home Hospital: Through the home hospital program, patients receive hospital-level care in the comfort of their own homes.
 Evaluation research found that patients in the program experienced fewer clinical interventions, more physical activity, and comparable patient satisfaction scores as those being cared for in the hospital.
 The program has also helped lower costs and hospital readmissions.
 In addition, the home hospital patients reported having less anxiety and more control and had an easier time visiting with family and friends and getting physical activity.
 Patients in the hospital recorded an average of 160 steps during their stay, compared with 1,800 steps for patients at home and spent 18% of the day laying down, compared to 55% in the control group.5

-From our research on rebuilding trust in health care, we know that trust deficits are still a major barrier for people seeking care.6 Consumer and community trust in health care providers and organizations is critical for optimal health, as trust influences patients’ willingness to get medical care, preventive screenings, and mental health care.7 Trust between a patient and a health care provider also is linked to improved patient experience, health outcomes, and the patient’s perception of the care they receive.8 However, it is also well documented that not all communities in the United States have the same level of trust with their health care providers.
+From our research on rebuilding trust in health care, we know that trust deficits are still a major barrier for people seeking care.6 Consumer and community trust in health care providers and organisations is critical for optimal health, as trust influences patients’ willingness to get medical care, preventive screenings, and mental health care.7 Trust between a patient and a health care provider also is linked to improved patient experience, health outcomes, and the patient’s perception of the care they receive.8 However, it is also well documented that not all communities in the United States have the same level of trust with their health care providers.
 A critical area of focus for health equity—the fair and just opportunity for every individual to achieve their full potential in all aspects of health and well-being—is therefore rebuilding trust with racially and ethnically diverse communities.

 We found in our 2021 focus groups that: